SkyLucilfer/GSoC-2020/README.md

 23 July 2020 - Updated POT generation to handle plurals and context.

-7 August 2020 - Refactored the Translation class to have a specified class for PO files.
+7 August 2020 - Refactored the Translation class to have a proper class handling PO files.

 13 August 2020 - Update translation parser to use GDScript parser.